UNC-Libraries-data/OnTheBooks/index.md

  ![Mellon Logo](/images/mellon-foundation-logo.jpg)

-The work of *On the Books: Jim Crow and Algorithms of Resistance* is funded by the [Andrew W. Mellon Foundation](https://mellon.org/).
-The project is a member of the first cohort for [Collections as Data: Part to Whole](https://collectionsasdata.github.io/part2whole/).
+The work of *On the Books: Jim Crow and Algorithms of Resistance* is funded by the [Andrew W. Mellon Foundation](https://mellon.org/) as part of the first cohort for [Collections as Data: Part to Whole](https://collectionsasdata.github.io/part2whole/).

  ![Pauli Murray](/images/Pauli_Murray.jpg)